Key Insights (TL;DR)

 1. Why is litigation risk increasing for RIAs in 2026?

-Litigation risk is rising due to market volatility, private-asset expansion, stricter regulatory enforcement and heightened client expectations around performance and communication.
+Litigation risk is rising due to market volatility, private-asset growth, regulatory enforcement and higher client expectations.

 2. How do private assets increase RIA liability?